 |Credit Score||Credit Rating||% of population|

 |740 – 799||Very Good||25%|

 |800 – 850||Exceptional||21%|

 416 Credit Score Credit Card & Loan Options

-Many lenders choose not to lend to borrowers with scores in the Poor range.
-Your approval odds are going to be very low and your financing options are going to be very limited.
-With a score of 416 your focus should be on building your credit and raising your credit scores before applying for any loans.
+Many lenders choose not to lend to borrowers with poor credit scores.
+As a result, your ability to borrow money and financing options are going to be very limited.
+With a score of 416, your focus should be on building your credit history and raising your credit scores before applying for any loans.